 Look for a safe space where nobody will disturb you as you practice.
 Rehearse again and again until you are confident and until you are happy with the sound and the content of your speech.

-During rehearsal, you’ll discover parts of speech that needs improvement, additions or removal.
-If you trip up on a word or sentence when you practice it, or a word or sentence sounds a bit strange or lacklustre, it is probably means you should rewrite this section.
+During rehearsal, you’ll discover parts of speech that need improvement, additions, or removal.
+If you trip up on a word or sentence when you practice it, or a word or sentence sounds a bit strange or lackluster, it probably means you should rewrite this section.
 Make the necessary changes so that are happy with how it sounds and confident you can deliver it well.
 Just make sure that that your edits are consistent with the style of your speech and the message you are sending with your speech.

 A speech isn’t only about saying the right words.
-It also includes maximising the audience's engagement in your speech by using a variety of vocal techniques.
-Practising will help you to understand how you sound as you speak aloud your speech.
+It also includes maximizing the audience's engagement in your speech by using a variety of vocal techniques.
+Practicing will help you to understand how you sound as you speak aloud your speech.